-Personal opinions regarding a patient’s medical condition, diagnosis and care are not shared with the patient
+MRTs must understand their professional boundaries and not share personal opinions regarding a patient’s medical condition, diagnosis and care

 Professional responsibility

-- Discussions with the patient should remain within the scope of practice as described by CAMRT documentation and provincial regulations2-4.
+- Discussions with the patient should remain within the scope of practice and facility policies and procedures, regulatory requirements, and legislative acts.1,2

-- Personal opinions on the following topics are not shared with the patient:
+- Personal opinions on professional practice topics should not be shared with patients, for example topics regarding:

 - Patient care